 The Family Educational Rights and Privacy Act (FERPA), a federal law, requires that Eastern Florida State College, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your educational records.
 However, EFSC may disclose appropriately designated Directory Information without written consent, unless you have advised the College to the contrary in accordance with college procedures.
-The primary purpose of directory information is to allow the colleges to include this type of information from your educational records in certain publications.
+The primary purpose of this information is to allow the college to include this type of information from your educational records in certain publications.

 - A playbill, showing your role in a drama production

 - Graduation programs

 - Sports rosters and programs, such as for baseball, showing weight and height of team members

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, also can be disclosed to outside organizations without prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks or other schools.